-The program is currently being implemented with children ages 6 months to 5-years-old at all Berkeley Child Development Centers, all Berkeley Head Start programs, and BUSD Transitional Kindergarten classrooms.
+The program is currently being implemented with children ages 6 months to 5-years-old in Berkeley, Albany, and Oakland in partnership with YMCA of the East Bay.
+The funding in these three cities comes from the Sugar-sweetened beverage taxes (Soda tax).
+The program is also being implemented at four Richmond sites in partnership with Bread & Roses Presents.
 Each classroom receives a weekly, 25 minute lesson for 11 consecutive weeks.
 The children served come from diverse backgrounds with many different languages represented.
 There are many second language learners and full inclusion students with special rights participating successfully in the program.
 The nature of the musical learning activities make the class accessible and engaging regardless of language, age, or ability.

 The Healthy Me Kids Music & Movement program can be adapted to fit the needs of each individual site.
 The length of the program, ages served, number of students, and topics/themes covered can be determined in collaboration with the school/center staff.
 As an extension to the classroom program, family events can be arranged to reinforce Healthy Me Kids lessons through music and dance.